-To avoid being manipulated, you need to be able to recognize the signs that a marketer is trying to prod you into making a specific choice — and once you do recognize these signs, you’ll be surprised by how often you’ll find them.
-These are the seven most common marketing tricks to look out for.
+Often the pressure to buy or sign up for something is subtle, and it's very common, especially among online retailers.
+To avoid being manipulated, you need to recognize the signs that a marketer is trying to prod you into making a specific choice – and once you recognize these signs, you’ll be surprised by how often you’ll find them.
+These are the seven most common marketing tricks.

-1. Misdirecting you into making the “right” choice
+1. Directing you to make the “right” choice

 Deceptive marketing is all about misdirection.
-The things retailers want you to click will look very appealing, while the things retailers don’t want you to click will look less appealing.
+The things retailers want you to click will look very appealing, while those that retailers don’t want you to click on will look less appealing.

-This can be done with visual tricks, like having the the “subscribe” button be large and brightly colored while the “cancel” button in tiny text that you’re likely to ignore.
-Our eyes — and clicks — are drawn to the button rather than the less-emphasized alternative.
+Misdirection can be achieved with visual tricks, like having the “subscribe” button be large and brightly colored while the “cancel” button is in tiny text that you’re likely to ignore.
+As a result, our eyes – and clicks – are drawn to the button rather than the less-emphasized alternative.

-But some retailers use text to push you into an action by making one option sound right, and the other sound wrong.
+But some retailers use text to push you into a choice by making one option sound right and the other sound wrong.
 For example, a pop-up window may invite you to sign up for a retailer’s newsletter if you like saving money.
-Of course you like saving money, so entering your contact information seems like the right choice.
-The alternative is then presented as wrong, so to avoid signing up for this newsletter you might have to click “I don’t like saving money.”
-It feels foolish, and you may be cowed into giving up your information anyway.
+Of course you enjoy saving money, so entering your contact information seems like the right choice.
+Unfortunately, the alternative is presented as wrong, so to avoid signing up for this newsletter, you might have to click “I don’t like saving money.”
+It feels foolish, and you may feel pressured into giving up your personal information.

-Websites can also influence you by making the options too complicated to easily understand.
-Text may include double negatives to make you think they say one thing when they really say another, and check boxes may be automatically checked (or unchecked) without clearly explaining what they mean.
+Websites can also influence you by making the options too complicated to understand easily.
+For example, text may include double negatives to make you think they say one thing when they really say another, and boxes may be automatically checked (or unchecked) without clearly explaining what they mean.
 When you don’t fully understand what you’re clicking, you’re probably doing what the retailer wants rather than what you want.